pnp/powershell/documentation/Get-PnPAzureADUser.md

 Get-PnPAzureADUser -StartIndex 10 -EndIndex 20
 ```

-Retrieves the 10th through the 20th user from Azure Active Directory
+Retrieves the 10th through the 20th user from Azure Active Directory.
+Notice that you have no control over which users will be in this batch of 10 users.

 ## PARAMETERS